DiscoDoggy/Hotel_Database/README.md

 A customer is only able to view specific rooms at a hotel, book a hotel, and see what hotels there are.
 Managers are types of customers who have all the capabilities of a customer but with the additional privilages of being able to hire maintenance from a series of maintenance companies as well as modify room data such as price.

+This project is complete and all functionalities are fully implemented!

 ### ER Diagram
 ![CS166_phase1_project](https://github.com/DiscoDoggy/Hotel_Database/assets/110149934/96d30447-800a-408c-bb34-06f82c064a05)